 The last thing you can do to resolve your computer’s memory problems is to add more RAM to your system.

 Memory is a vital part of your computer.
-If you don’t have enough RAM to run applications that you use, then even the most powerful processor or GPU would not make any improvements to your computer’s performance.
+If you don’t have enough RAM to run applications that you use, then even the most powerful processor or GPU would not improve your computer’s performance.

-Having too little physical memory (RAM) can become a real bottleneck in performance.
+Too little physical memory (RAM) can become a bottleneck in performance.

 In this case, we recommend you add a stick of RAM so that Windows has enough free memory to get you through day-to-day tasks.

-This wraps up our guide on how you can free up RAM on Windows 10.
-The methods above would help you utilize the amount of RAM currently available on your computer.
-Here are some other issues that you might need to fix on your laptop: system interrupts 100 cpu, dns_probe_finished_nxdomain, dpc watchdog violation windows 10, and device descriptor request failed.
+This wraps up our guide on freeing up RAM on Windows 10.
+The methods above would help you utilize the amount of RAM available on your computer.
+Here are some other issues you might need to fix on your laptop: system interrupts 100 cpu, dns_probe_finished_nxdomain, dpc watchdog violation windows 10, and device descriptor request failed.

 However, as you continue to use your computer, it is subject to an upgrade.
-If you continue to experience performance drops on your computer, we strongly recommend that you increase your RAM as soon as possible.
+If you continue to experience performance drops on your computer, we strongly recommend increasing your RAM as soon as possible.